What’s the Difference Between Image Classification & Object Detection?

 Object Detection vs. Image Classification: Key Factors to Consider

-Object detection and image classification are crucial tasks commonly used in computer vision services.
-With adequate resources, computers can also be effectively trained for successful object detection and classification.
+Object detection and image classification are crucial tasks commonly used in computer vision, including applications like geospatial annotation.
+Here, precise object recognition is key to mapping and environmental analysis.
 Let’s now discuss each task separately to better understand the difference between image classification and object detection.

 Understanding Image Classification